CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

  };
 ```

-We define a `mounted()` lifecycle hook (NAME?) to run when the component is first mounted.
+We define a `mounted()` lifecycle hook to run when the component is first mounted.
 In it, we call the `this.loadRestaurants()` method on our component, which was mapped to the `restaurants/load` action.

 Save the file and Jest will automatically rerun our unit test.
 Sure enough, our test is green.
 We've passed our first unit test!
 Let's commit the unit test and production code that makes it pass in one commit: